Friday, 26 February 2016

 Xena: Warrior Princess, Season 2 (1996)

 One of the interesting things about Xena as a series was its complete disregard for staying in a particular niche.
 Of course the basic premise of the show - repentant former villain Xena roams the land, fighting bad guys with the assistance of her sidekick Gabrielle - remains in place, but beyond that all bets are off.
-The show is happy to pinball its episodes back and forth between events that hundreds of years apart, and also happy to leap from slapstick comedy to angsty drama to pop culture knock-off.
+The show is happy to pinball its episodes back and forth between historical events that occurred hundreds of years apart, and also happy to leap from slapstick comedy to angsty drama to pop culture knock-off.

 An example of the historical flexibility?
 In this season alone the warrior princess encounters both Julius Caesar and Nazis.
 Yes, actual Nazis from World War 2.
 Admittedly this is in what came to be called an "uber" episode, featuring a reincarnation of Xena on an archaeological dig, but it's a useful illustration of the wacky things they sometimes came up with.
 Because yes, if you're thinking "archaeologists vs Nazis sounds familiar", well it is indeed a pretty transparent Indiana Jones riff.
 They also yoink episode concepts from A Christmas Carol and Ten Little Indians, and do their Halloween episode in a rock video style.